kayedhom/ptrace-the-kernel/README.md

 - Direct use of system calls (open, read, write, unlink, getcwd, etc.)
 - Proper error checking mechanisms for system calls
+- Simulate a real shell using demo shell (Nano, Micro shell)
 - How standard Unix utilities can be implemented using these fundamental building blocks

 ## Implementation Philosophy